casey-barr/casey-barr.github.io/_pages/readinglog.md

 [2019-06-17 - Busy Person Patterns](https://hillside.net/plop/2006/Papers/Library/PLoP%20Busy%20Person%20Pattern%20v8.pdf#page11)

 [2019-02-25 - How to remember what you read: What to do before, during, and after reading anything](https://blog.rescuetime.com/how-to-remember-what-you-read/)

+***A Forgotten Election Day Massacre in Florida that Still Haunts Today*** - Sean Braswell
+>The story of Ocoee serves as a stark reminder of America’s troubled past, but also as a warning of its far from perfect present, especially in a state that is still battling voter suppression efforts today.
+Democracy must constantly be fought for, and sometimes against men with guns.
+And what makes what those like July Perry and Mose Norman did so audacious, says Ortiz, isn’t the actions they took in the face of danger and violence.
+“It’s the idea that there are things more powerful than guns.
+There are ideas, there are beliefs in equality.
+That’s what animat[ed] this movement in Ocoee and that’s what we have to honor today.”

 ***Write a List of Your Values and Everything Else Will Follow*** - Darius Foroux
 >Authenticity/Personal Integrity